TanBeat282/MusicHub/README.md

 ## MusicHub
+⚠️ **Warning**
-#This is the new app version of Musichub.
+This is the new app version of Musichub.
 You can view the old version at: https://github.com/TanBeat282/MusicHub_old

 MusicHub is an online music streaming application designed and developed independently using Java.
 This project aims to provide users with a seamless and enjoyable music listening experience.
 The application allows users to stream music, create and manage playlists, and explore various genres and artists.